veselin465/MusalaSoft_Project_Job_Searching/README.md

 The app connects to Microsoft SQL Server (.\express) by default.
 To change it, change the connection string file.
 To establish connections to your database go to Visual Studio > Package Manager Console and write the command update-database (make sure that the target project is JobSearching).
 When starting the app, make sure that the target project is JobSearching.

+Idea of the app:
+Company employees register to the app.
+They can create Job ads.
+On the other hand, there are volunteers who are seeking for a job.
+They reigtser to the site, too.
+They can view Job ads and sign to some of them.